-BIBL 511 - Greek for Ministry (3)
+BIBL 511ES - Greek for Ministry (3)

 This course provides an overview of those aspects of New Testament Greek that most impact the meaning of the New Testament texts.
 It relies on the numerous Greek tools available today in order to by-pass extensive memorization of forms and vocabulary and instead focus on nuances of cases and tenses, key conjunctions and clauses, as well as on doing word studies with integrity.

+Crosslisted as: BIBL.